recodelab-org/zeroLAB/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 https://www.gnu.org/licenses/

+Please also read the license text for the font Inter in the fonts/inter folder.